Self-Help Groups Complex Post-Traumatic Stress Disorder

 CPTSD diagnosis

-Complex Post-Traumatic Stress Disorder (KPTBS) is defined for the first time in ICD-11 as an independent diagnosis (6B41).
+Complex Post-Traumatic Stress Disorder (CPTSD) was defined for the first time in ICD-11 as an independent diagnosis (6B41).

 The first version of the ICD-11 was written in 2011, the final version in 2018.
 The WHO, which publishes the ICD (International Classification of Diseases), has recommended using the ICD-11 since 2019.
 In Germany, the ICD-11 has been legally valid since 2022-01-01.

-Unfortunately, it will be many years before therapists, psychiatrists, doctors and health insurance companies are familiar with the ICD-11 and thus the KPTBS and until it is diagnosed.
-The reasons for this are that (as of 2024) ICD-11 has not yet arrived in teaching and training, and only a few specialists are continuing their own training in this area, IT systems have not yet been updated to ICD-11, and there is no deadline by which ICD-11 is mandatory.
-Therefore, in the foreseeable future, ICD-10 - which is outdated from a scientific perspective - will be used in most cases, resulting in frequent misdiagnoses.
+Unfortunately, it will be many years before therapists, psychiatrists, doctors and health insurance companies are familiar with the ICD-11 and CPTSD and thus until it is diagnosed.
+The reasons for this are that (as of 2024) ICD-11 has not yet arrived in teaching and training.
+Only a few specialists are continuing their own training in this area.
+IT systems have not yet been updated to ICD-11 and there is no deadline by which ICD-11 is mandatory.
+Therefore, ICD-10 - which is outdated from a scientific perspective - will be used in most cases in the foreseeable future, resulting in frequent misdiagnoses.
 This is dramatic because an incorrect diagnosis makes successful treatment much less likely.
 At present (2024), most of those affected still come across the diagnosis by chance (through books, videos, articles, etc.), and for the reasons mentioned above, it is difficult to obtain a reliable diagnosis from a doctor or psychologist.
 In general, Dr. Google is not recommended, and a reliable diagnosis is not yet possible online.
-However, if you suspect that you have PTSD, it can be helpful to familiarize yourself with the topic and the diagnostic criteria in order to find the motivation to seek out trained specialists.
+However, if you suspect that you have PTSD, it can be helpful to familiarize yourself with the topic and the diagnostic criteria to find the motivation to seek out trained specialists.

 Good luck with your search, you will need it.